 My Thoughts on the Venturesafe

 As the name suggests, this bag is the best of the three Pacsafe models I reviewed for travel.

 The 15L GII could be used for city commuting a daypack, but it’s probably not the best option to use for work or school.

 Overall, I really like the bag as an anti-theft travel backpack for both men and women.

 Also, if you are a music festival lover like me, the hydration compartment makes this a solid pick.

 Sometimes when we get deep into the festival, it’s nice to have those security features to make sure we keep our stuff safe.

 You may even lock yourself out of your bag at the festival, which could be a good thing.

-They offer premium options like their internal steel mesh that other companies don’t.
+They offer premium options like their internal mesh that other companies do not offer.

-I’d think twice if Pacsafe charged hundreds of dollars more than other brands, but they don’t.
+I’d think twice if Pacsafe charged hundreds of dollars more than other brands.